message/iata/GE.md

 - This does not apply to:
 - nationals of Georgia;
 - passengers younger than 10 years;
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated.
+- until 4 July 2021, passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated.
 The vaccination certificate must be in English and passengers must not have been in India in the past 14 days.
 3. Passengers must submit a pre-registration form at <a href="https://tinyurl.com/krzcafmu">https://tinyurl.com/krzcafmu</a>
 - This does not apply to:
 - nationals of Georgia residing in Georgia;